-For the purposes of the 2023-2024 Kindergarten Readiness Snapshot, KSDE will only use data on screenings completed on or before September 20 and entered into ASQ Online on or before October 10.
-Participation rates will be calculated by comparing the number of students who participated to the number of students reported as enrolled on September 20.
+For the purposes of the Kindergarten Readiness Snapshot, KSDE will only use data on screenings completed on or before the September 20 Count Day and entered into ASQ Online on or before the deadline for data entry.
+Participation rates will be calculated by comparing the number of students who participated to the number of students reported as enrolled on the September 20 Count Day.
 However, a teacher is welcome to use ASQ to screen at any point during the school year if that proves useful to the student or family and teacher relationship.

-Can districts use ASQ in the spring for kindergarten roundup?
+Can districts use ASQ in the spring for kindergarten orientation/roundup?

 Yes.
-See the question "What are schools required to do for the 2023-2024 school year?" above.
+See the question "What are schools required to do?" above.